pachyderm/pachyderm/doc/docs/master/getting_started/install-pachctl-completion.md

 ## Install pachctl Autocompletion for `zsh`

 Recently, `zsh` became the default shell on macOS, therefore, many users might prefer using `zsh`.
-Before you install pachctl completion for zsh, you must have `zsh-completions` installed.
+Before you install `pachctl` completion for `zsh`, you must have `zsh-completions` installed.

 To install `pachctl` completion for `zsh`, complete the following
 steps:

 1. Verify that `zsh-completions` are installed on your machine.
-   For example, if you have installed bash completion by using Homebrew,
+   For example, if you have installed zsh completion by using Homebrew,
    type:

    ```zsh